 Articles

-How to create early attacking options from the “21” Posted 11 months ago
+How to create early attacking options from the “21” Posted over 1 year ago

 As a coach, once you have begun to create options around one play in attack, you can start to think about building a wider repertoire, based on the same formations and distribution of personnel.
 If your charges can learn to run one play exceptionally well, you will force opponents to adjust to it – and that will create opportunities elsewhere.